Jopyth/MMM-Remote-Control/README.md

 },
 ```

-- (3) For security reasons, the MagicMirror (and therefore the Remote Control) is *not* reachable externally.
+- (3) For security reasons, the MagicMirror² (and therefore the Remote Control) is *not* reachable externally.
 To change this, configure `address`, and `ipWhitelist` in your `config.js` (see [these lines in the sample config](https://github.com/MichMich/MagicMirror/blob/master/config/config.js.sample#L12-L22)).
 For example change `address` to `0.0.0.0` and add two allowed devices with IP-Adresses `192.168.0.42` and `192.168.0.50`:
 ```